novel-zlood/novel-zlood.github.io/source/_posts/site/site-9.md

 The shaking net.

-Seeing the ball sucked into the goal, I quickly ran toward the direction of the crowd.
+Seeing the ball sucked into the goal, I quickly ran towards the direction of the crowd.

-"Waaaaah!
+"Uwaaaaaah!
 This is me!
-This is me!"
+This is who I am!"

-Swoosh!
+Whoosh!

 In the second half.

 Parma finally succeeded in turning the game around.

-The score is now 3-2.
+The score was now 3-2.

-Genoa had to catch up with us again.
+Genoa had to chase us again.

 * * *

-"Waaaaaaah!
+"Waah!
 Goal!
 Goal!
 Goal!
-We scored against that damn Genoa!
+We scored against those damn Genoa!
 And three goals at that!"

 "It's a comeback!
 A comeback!"

-"When Franco got injured, I thought it was over... but we turned it around like this."
+"When Franco got injured, I thought it was over...
+But we turned it around like this."

-The fans who were watching the game with worried expressions clenched their fists in delight.
+The fans, who had been watching the game with worried expressions, clenched their fists in joy.

-Their gaze was fixed on the 24-year-old late-blooming rookie.
+Their eyes were on the 24-year-old late-blooming rookie.

 Park Minho.

-A player who joined Parma without a transfer fee.
+A player who joined Parma without any transfer fee.

 No one expected a player with no professional experience to perform like this in a friendly match.

-When they saw Franco, the heart of the team, get injured, they thought this season was over too.
+When they saw Franco, the heart of the team, get injured, they thought the season was over.

-But seeing a player like this emerge, it seemed the soccer gods hadn't abandoned Parma.
+But seeing a player like him emerge, it seemed the football gods hadn't abandoned Parma.

-With this one goal, the flow of the game shifted.
+With that one goal, the flow of the game changed.

-Parma gained composure.
+Parma had some breathing room.

-Genoa, who allowed the comeback, became desperate.
+Genoa, which allowed the comeback, became desperate.

-"Good!
+"Alright!
 Let's hold on like this!"

-"The opponent is getting very impatient!
-Just a little longer!"
+"The opposition has become quite desperate!
+Just hold on a bit longer!"

-Genoa was desperate.
+Genoa was in a hurry.

-If they lost today's game, it would be their third consecutive loss in friendly matches.
+Losing today would mean three consecutive defeats in friendly matches.

-In a situation where they desperately needed a win, this loss would be a painful blow.
+In a situation where they desperately needed a win, this loss was painful.

-This loss could potentially linger as an aftereffect throughout the season, continuously tormenting them.
+It could haunt them throughout the season.

 So, Genoa came out as offensively as possible.

 Thwack!

-The problem was, the more aggressive they came out, the more their impatience led to worse results.
+The problem was that the urgency the players felt from being on the offensive led to worse results.

-"Waaaaah!"
+"Uwaaaaaah!"

 "Gianluca!
 Gianluca!
 Gianluca!"

-Gianluca, who neatly handled the cross from the flank, clenched his fist and savored the goal.
+Gianluca, who neatly handled the cross that came from the side, clenched his fist and savored the goal.

-The score was now 4-2, making it a score that Genoa couldn't easily catch up to.
+The score was now 4-2, making it hard for Genoa to catch up.

-Park Minho, who was the starting point of this goal.
+Park Minho, who was the starting point of the goal.

 1 assist, 1 goal.

-He, who showcased a perfect performance, smiled brightly and high-fived Gianluca.
+He showcased perfect performance, smiling brightly as he high-fived with Gianluca.

 * * *

 Beep!
 Beep!
 Beep!

-The referee blew the whistle to signal the end of the game.
+The referee blew the whistle to signal the end of the match.

-At the same time, Parma's players smiled brightly and enjoyed the victory in the friendly match.
+At the same time, Parma's players smiled brightly and celebrated their friendly match victory.

-On the other hand, Genoa's players didn't look happy.
+On the other hand, Genoa's players didn't look pleased.

 A shocking three-game losing streak.

-Especially since the last loss was to Parma, a team in Serie B, it would sting even more.
+Moreover, the last defeat was to Parma, a Serie B team, which must have stung even more.

-Naturally, the result of today's game was featured in Parma's local newspaper.
+Naturally, after the match, the result was reported in the local Parma newspaper.

 [Parma Calcio!
-A 4-2 victory over Genoa in a friendly match!]
+4-2 victory against Genoa in a friendly match!]

-[Crying over Franco's injury, laughing at the performance of a 24-year-old rookie with a special story!]
+[Parma, crying over Franco's injury and laughing at the performance of a 24-year-old rookie with a special story!]

 [1 goal, 1 assist!
-Park Minho, who revitalized the team's attack after coming on in the second half!]
+Park Min-ho, who energized the team's attack after coming on in the second half!]

-["Park Minho!"
-The name that echoed in the stadium!
-Who is this player who captivated Parma's fans?]
+["Park Min-ho!"
+The name echoed through the stadium!
+Who is this player who captured the hearts of Parma's fans?]

-[Minho: "It was a good performance.
-In the second half, we were able to play the soccer we wanted."]
+[Min-ho, "It was a good performance.
+We were able to play the kind of football we wanted in the second half."]

-[Coach Alain Lavin: "Franco's injury isn't too serious.
-But it's true he won't be available for the early part of the season.
-We have to play without Franco until the third round of Serie B."]
+[Coach Alain Levagne, "Franco's injury is not severe.
+But it's true that he won't be available for the early part of the season.
+We have to play up to the 3rd round of Serie B without Franco."]

 [Comments]

-- It was a perfect game!
-Although Franco's injury is really unfortunate, I think it was a satisfying game in that we found a player who can replace him.
+- It was a perfect match!
+Franco's injury is really unfortunate, but I think it was a satisfying game considering we found a player who can replace him.

-- Isn't he that guy?
-The one who got frustrated and played himself after winning a tour event?
+- Is it that guy?
+The one who got frustrated during a tour event and ended up playing himself?

-- I heard he played soccer professionally in Korea until he was 19.
+- I heard he trained professionally in Korea until he was 19.

-- Can this guy who joined without a transfer fee really fill Franco's shoes?
-Of course, today's game was amazing, but it's still worrying.
+- Can a player we got for free fill Franco's shoes?
+Of course, today's game was fantastic, but it's still a concern.

 - Can this Korean survive in Serie B?

 - I hope he does well.

-- Judging by today's game alone, it was perfect.
-I am confident he will show decent results in the regular season too.
+- Based on today's game alone, he was perfect.
+I'm confident he'll show decent performance in the regular season too.

-- Minho!
+- Min-ho!
 He's a god!

-The local reaction in Parma wasn't bad.
+The response in Parma wasn't bad.

-Some fans pointed out my lack of experience as a concern and said they needed to watch more.
+Some fans pointed out my lack of experience and said they needed to see more.

-But overall, the response was satisfying.
+But overall, the reaction was satisfactory.

 Well, I joined the team without a transfer fee.

 It must feel like finding money on the street for free.

-But this wasn't the end.
+But this isn't the end.

-[Debuting at 24?
-Why did a Korean amateur debut in Serie B?]
+[Pro debut at 24?
+Why a Korean amateur made his pro debut in Serie B.]

-[An interesting story!
-Who is Park Minho, and how did he join Serie B's Parma?]
+[A fun episode!
+Who is Park Minho, and how did he join Parma in Serie B?]

-I received messages saying that some journalists in Korea also posted news about me.
+Some reporters in Korea also contacted me, saying they posted news about me.

-My father was happy that I was adjusting well, and my mother said she might end up on TV later, so she went to a dermatologist yesterday.
+My father was happy, saying I was adjusting well, and my mother said she might appear on TV someday and went to a dermatologist yesterday for skin care.

-"......."
+"……."

 This wasn't the end.

 Roberto and my Italian friends.

-And the Korean student friends on the WhatsApp group chat were filled with my stories.
+And my Korean student friends filled the group chat on WhatsApp with my stories.

-- MilanLove: Minho!
+- MilanLover: Minho!
 Minho!
-You have to move to AC Milan and lift the championship trophy!
-You have to!
+You must transfer to AC Milan and lift the championship cup!
+Promise?

 - RealMilan: Come to Inter.
-There's no need to go to that fake Milan.
+No need to go to that fake Milan.

-- MilanLove: Yeah, the fake Milan is you guys, right?
+- MilanLover: Yeah, fake Milan is you guys, right?

-- KingJuve: But don't both teams have no money right now?
+- KingJuventus: But don't both teams have no money right now?

 - RealMilan: Yeah, NoShowtus, get lost.

-- MilanLove: Ugh!
-You punk!
-Why are you, a team with no roots, interfering when the two great Milan teams are talking?
+- MilanLover: Hey!
+You!
+How dare a team with no roots interrupt the conversation between the two great Milan teams!

-- KingJuve: ㅠㅠㅠㅠ
+- KingJuventus: ㅠㅠㅠㅠ

-- Roberto: It was a truly amazing game!
-I told you, Minho is good at soccer!
+- Roberto: It was a fantastic game!
+I told you, Mino is good at football!

 Three Korean students.

 Two Italian friends.

-And me, making a total of six people in this chat group, which Roberto, who is interested in Korean culture, created a year ago.
+And me, making a total of six, were in this group created by Roberto, who was interested in Korean culture, a year ago.

-- Monica: Congratulations, Minho.
+- Monica: Congrats, Mino.

-- Park Minho: Thank you.
+- Park Minho: Thanks.

-- KingJuve: Minho!
+- KingJuventus: Minho!
 You're coming to Juventus, right?

-- Park Minho: Last time Juventus made an offer, but their salary was lower than Parma's, so I didn't go.
+- Park Minho: Juventus offered me a transfer last time, but the salary was lower than Parma's, so I didn't go.

-- RealMilan: Hahahahahaha, poor club hahaha
+- RealMilan: Hahaha, the beggar club, hahaha.

-- MilanLove: Hahahaha, really poor bastards hahaha
+- MilanLover: Hahaha, really a beggar, hahaha.

-- KingJuve: ㅠㅠㅠㅠㅠㅠㅠㅠ
+- KingJuventus: ㅠㅠㅠㅠㅠㅠㅠ

-Despite being rival teams with a derby, AC Milan and Inter's relationship was better than their relationship with Juventus.
+Even though AC Milan and Inter were rival teams with a derby, their relationship with Juventus was worse.

-Thanks to that, the friend who liked Juventus was teased every day by the two Milan supporters.
+Thanks to that, the friend who liked Juventus was teased by the two Milan fans every day.

 Anyway.

 I received congratulations from everyone.

-They asked if I was going to debut at this rate.
+They asked if I would debut just like this.

 And time passed quickly.

-Although I wasn't a starter in friendly matches, I frequently played and slowly built up my stats.
+Even though I wasn't a starter, I often played in friendly matches and slowly built up my stats.

-Thanks to that?
+Was it because of that?

-On August 15th.
+August 15th.

-Copa Italia Round 1.
+The first round of the Coppa Italia.

-The opponent was Ternana from Serie B.
+The opponent was Ternana, a Serie B team.

-I was confirmed to start in this match.
+I was confirmed as a starter for this match.

-"Finally......."
+"Finally..."

 Yes.

-I'm finally making my professional debut.
+I was finally making my pro debut.

-Sooner than I expected.
+And sooner than I thought.

 ----